isomerpages/moe-queenstownsec/_discover-quest/Our Heritage.md

 a significant milestone in 1965 with the establishment of a Pre-University class, opening new pathways to higher education at the Polytechnic, a move which encapsulates our QUEST for learning and excellence.</p>
-<p>This quest bore fruit when Ang Hock Chye, a standout student in the early
+<p>This quest bore fruit when Mr Ang Hock Chye, a standout student in the
-years, was awarded the Yang Di-Pertuan Negara Scholarship, now known as the President’s Scholarship, in 1964.
-In 1966, Lee Yock Suan, who scored 7 distinctions, became the second Queenstownian to be awarded the President’s scholarship.
+early years, was awarded the Yang Di-Pertuan Negara Scholarship in 1964.
+In 1966, Mr Lee Yock Suan, who scored 7 distinctions, became the first Queenstownian to be awarded the President’s scholarship.
 He went on to a Public Service career and served as a Cabinet Minister from 1981 to 2004.
 Several others in the cohort were also awarded prestigious scholarships like the Colombo Plan Scholarships and the Commonwealth Scholarships.</p>
 <p>With its focus on academic excellence, Queenstown Secondary Technical
 School was highly sought after.
 To accommodate our growing pool of learners, the addition of a 4-storey building, a hall-cum-canteen, and 4 Science